 Investments in U.S. REITs.
 A U.S. REIT is not subject to federal income tax on the income and gains it distributes to shareholders.
 Dividends paid by a U.S. REIT, other than capital gain distributions, will be taxable as ordinary income up to the amount of the U.S. REIT's current and accumulated earnings and profits.
 Capital gain dividends paid by a U.S. REIT to a Fund will be treated as long-term capital gains by the Fund and, in turn, may be distributed by the Fund to its shareholders as a capital gain distribution.
 Because of certain noncash expenses, such as property depreciation, an equity U.S. REIT's cash flow may exceed its taxable income.
 The equity U.S. REIT, and in turn a Fund, may distribute this excess cash to shareholders in the form of a return of capital distribution.
-However, if a U.S. REIT is operated in a manner that fails to qualify as a U.S. REIT, an investment in the U.S. REIT would become subject to double taxation, meaning the taxable income of the U.S. REIT would be taxable to shareholders as ordinary income (or possibly as qualified dividend income) to the extent of the U.S. REIT's current and accumulated earnings and profits.
-Also, see "Tax Treatment of Portfolio Transactions - Investment in taxable mortgage pools (excess inclusion income)" and "Non-U.S. Investors - Investment in U.S. real property" below with respect to certain other tax aspects of investing in U.S. REIT's.
+However, if a U.S. REIT is operated in a manner that fails to qualify as a U.S. REIT, an investment in the U.S. REIT would become subject to double taxation, meaning the taxable income of the U.S. REIT would be subject to federal income tax at the corporate income tax rate without any deduction for dividends paid to shareholders and the dividends would be taxable to shareholders as ordinary income (or possibly as qualified dividend income) to the extent of the U.S. REIT's current and accumulated earnings and profits.
+Also, see "Tax Treatment of Portfolio Transactions - Investment in taxable mortgage pools (excess inclusion income)" and "Non-U.S. Investors - Investment in U.S. real property" below with respect to certain other tax aspects of investing in U.S. REITs.